-The ZMOTION Detection Module provides low Voltage Brown-Out protection to ensure proper operation when the supply voltage drops below an unsafe level - below the VBO threshold voltage.
+ZDMII provides low Voltage Brown-Out protection to ensure proper operation when the supply voltage drops below an unsafe level - below the VBO voltage threshold.
 The VBO circuit senses this condition and forces the Module into the Reset state.
-While the supply voltage remains below the POR voltage threshold (V{POR}), the VBO block holds the Module in the Reset.
+While the supply voltage remains below the POR voltage threshold ( $V{POR}$ ), the VBO block holds the Module in the Reset.

 After the supply voltage again exceeds the Power-On Reset voltage threshold, the Module progresses through a full Power-On Reset sequence, as described in the Power-On Reset section.
-Figure 4 displays the Voltage Brown-Out operation.
-See the Electrical Characteristics chapter on page 54 for the VBO voltage threshold (V{VBO}).
+Figure 4 shows the Voltage Brown-Out operation.
+See the Electrical Characteristics chapter on page 59 for the VBO voltage threshold ( $V{VBO}$ ).